melli79/mathGames/Readme.md

 ### 2. Square with extending line segment
 It is possible to define a diffeology on the union of an (open) square with a line segment (that overlap).
-Namely, let $X, Y$ be two diffeological spaces that are topological subspaces of $X\cup Y$, then we can endow $X\cup Y$ with the union diffeology that is generated by all maps to either $X$ or $Y$.
+Namely, let $X, Y$ be two diffeological spaces that are topological sub-spaces of $X\cup Y$, then we can endow $X\cup Y$ with the union diffeology that is generated by all maps to either $X$ or $Y$.

 Q: How can we capture finitely generated diffeologies, beyond finite spaces?